FCC CFR 47 Part 15B Radiated and Conducted Emissions

 - Joystick controllers or similar devices, such as a mouse, used with digital devices but which contain only non-digital circuitry or a simple circuit to convert the signal to the format required.
 These devices are viewed as passive add-on devices, not themselves directly subject to the technical standards or the equipment authorization requirements.

 - Digital devices in which both the highest frequency generated and the highest frequency used are less than 1.705 MHz and which do not operate from the AC power lines or contain provisions for operation while connected to the AC power lines.

 It is important to note that equipment containing more than one device is not exempt from the technical standards in this part unless all of the devices in the equipment meet the criteria for exemption.
 If only one of the included devices qualifies for exemption, the remainder of the equipment must comply with any applicable regulations.

 If a device performs more than one function and all of those functions do not meet the criteria for exemption, the device does not qualify for inclusion under the exemptions.

 Keystone Compliance provides expert FCC CFR 47 Part 15B testing in a professional, timely and affordable manner.
 Our EMC test lab features multiple EMC test chambers.
 This ensures that lead times on scheduling are never an issue.
-In addition to EMC/EMI testing, our lab also features mechanical, product safety, wireless, ingress protection and package testing.
+In addition to EMC/EMI testing, our lab also features mechanical, ingress protection, package testing, and much more.
 Regardless of the testing need, Keystone Compliance can provide the appropriate solution.